chuckcoughlin/redistrict-colorado/docs/toolchain.md

   ```
 ***
 ### Software <a id="software"/>
-The purpose of this section is to identify sources and give attribution to the various projects upon which this application is based. *DistrictPlanAnalyzer* is published under a GPL2 open source license.
+The purpose of this section is to identify sources and give attribution to the various projects upon which this application is based. *PlanAnalyzer* is published under a GPL2 open source license.

 #### Metrics  <a id="metrics"></a>